International

 • level and quality of productive

-capacity • existence (or not) of plutocracy
+• existence (or not) of plutocracy

 • ability (or not) of a society to guide its own

-social justice • practice (or not) of riba/usury
+• practice (or not) of riba/usury (the

-(the imposition of interest) • narrow, or widespread,
+imposition of interest)

-or absence, of political freedoms. |
+• existence, or absence, of political freedoms.

 top